sami-chaaban/starparser/README.md

 * You need to have **Python 3** installed and have the **pandas** package.
 This is probably best done in a new conda environment: `conda create -n star python=3.6 pandas`, which is activated with `conda activate star`.

-* Your file needs to be a standard **Relion 3.1** star file with an optics table, particle table, and particle list with tab delimited columns, (i.e. any Relion 3.1 output).
+* Your star file needs to be a standard **Relion 3.1** star file with an optics table, particle table, and particle list with tab delimited columns, (i.e. any Relion 3.1 output).

 ## Options